If you want to calculate the percentage of a numberHere you will find a very easy to use tool for this purpose.

 Calculation of the total from the quantity and percentage

-In the event that we want to calculate the total of an amount from a number and the percentage it represents of that total amount, then we have to pose the problem as follows:
+In the case that we want to calculate the total of an amount from a number and the percentage it represents of that total amount, then we have to pose the problem as follows:

 If x is the y% of a total quantity, then that total quantity is z.